j143/systemml/CONTRIBUTING.md

 ### Commit description

-> A commit or PR description is a public record of **what** change is being made and **why**
+> A commit or PR description is a public record of **what** change is being made and **why**.
-> it was made.

 #### Why the description necessary?

 1. To keep a record of the work done.
 2. In future, Developers search for the commit based on its description.
-3. Someone in the future looking for your change because of a faint memory of its relevance.
+3. Future developers, looking for your change because of a faint memory of its relevance.
-4. If all important information is in the code and not the description, it will be hard to the commit
+4. If all necessary information is in the code and not the description, it will be hard to the commit

 Navigate to https://github.com/apache/systemds/commits/master for the descriptions.